Top Tips How To Grow A Small Organic Garden

 Think, also, about how to combine different plants for the best results.
 Choosing beneficial combinations is called ‘companion planting’.
 It can help with environmental conditions, fertility, pollination, and pest control in an organic garden.

-There is a lot to learn about organic gardening.
+There is a lot you can learn about organic gardening.
 But it is easy to get started on the right track.
 Take the plunge and you will grow a small organic garden successfully, one seed at a time.

 Elizabeth Waddington is a permaculture designer, sustainability consultant, and writer, working to encourage organic gardening and promote sustainable change around the world.